 Currently living in Santa Monica CA, she frequently draws inspiration for her palette from the colors of the ocean, saying, “I get to take in the essence of the ocean everyday, which fuels my creativity and brings me peace.”

-As love and joy are paramount emotions in one’s life, Amber hopes her new series incorporating the “I Love You” message can expand in various forms to reach a wider audience.
+As love and joy are paramount emotions in one’s life, Amber hopes her series incorporating the “I Love You” message will expand in various forms to reach a wider audience.
 Connecting people through the visual language of public art is one way she believes her street murals can impact lives, as it is impossible to view her work and not feel a sense of joy and love.